Commentary Matthew 23

 Jesus is God.

-This is an end-times prophecy.
-The next time Jesus sets foot in Jerusalem will be at his second coming.
-The battle of Armageddon will appear to be the end of the Jewish people.
-At that time Jesus will come to their rescue and they will say “Blessed is He who comes in the name of the Lord.”
+Jesus concludes His statement by saying, “For I tell you that you will not see Me again until you say, ‘Blessed is He who comes in the name of the Lord.’”
+This is a prophecy concerning the end times.
+The next time Jesus sets foot in Jerusalem will be at His second coming.
+The battle of Armageddon will look as though it will bring an end to the Jewish people.
+At that time, Jesus will come to their rescue, and they will shout, “Blessed is He who comes in the name of the Lord.”
+(See Revelation 1:7 and Revelation 19:11-16 and Revelation 20)